 | Best for | Service businesses wanting one platform, budget available | Email-first automation, teams with existing tools |

 Keap's pitch is consolidation.
 At $299/month, you get a CRM, email marketing, SMS campaigns, an invoicing system with payment processing, appointment booking, and a deal pipeline.
 If you are currently paying for three or four separate tools to cover those functions, the math can start to look reasonable.
 A small home services company paying for Jobber, Mailchimp, and a separate invoicing tool is already spending real money.
 Keap bundles most of that.
+The platform serves approximately 25,000 small businesses (Keap, 2024), a focused customer base compared to broader email platforms, which reflects its deliberate positioning as a premium all-in-one for service-oriented SMBs.

 The platform was Infusionsoft before a 2019 rebrand — a name most small business owners know because it was one of the first serious all-in-one CRM and automation platforms for the market.
 That history is both an asset and a liability.
 Keap has years of feature development behind it, a mature payment processing integration, and strong pipeline functionality.
 It also carries the reputation for complexity that made Infusionsoft infamous.
 The learning curve is real.
 Most new Keap customers need 30 to 90 days of structured onboarding before they are using it effectively, and Keap actively sells onboarding packages to close that gap.